Benchmarking quantum devices beyond classical capabilities: Parity-preserving benchmarks

-\rd{In this section we reformulate the Quantum Volume test in terms of parity-preserving gates, which restrict the dynamics to a well-structured heavy-output subspace while still allowing for universal quantum computation.}
+\rd{In this section we reformulate the Quantum Volume test in terms of parity-preserving gates, which restrict the dynamics to a well-structured heavy-output subspace while still allowing for universal quantum computation.} \bl{We start by introducing our main \blu{proposal} --the parity preserving benchmark, later followed by an auxiliary double-parity test.
+Finally we discuss the extension of utilized circuits, so that the intermediate computations can be performed in entire Hilbert space, and mention potential case-specific modifications.}